-Mihaela P. Harper received her Ph.D. from the University of Rhode Island (2012), where she completed her dissertation, “Literature in Anomie: Postcommunist, Postmodern, Postapocalyptic.”
-Her work focuses on the notion of lawlessness (anomie) and examines the ethical and political dimensions of contemporary literary texts.
+Mihaela P. Harper received her Ph.D. from the University of Rhode Island, where she completed her dissertation, “Literature in Anomie: Postcommunist, Postmodern, Postapocalyptic.”
+Her research spans comparative and world literatures, transnationalism, cultural critique, political theory, and continental philosophy.
 She has presented her work at various national and international conferences, including the Modern Language Association (MLA), the American Comparative Literature Association (ACLA), the International Comparative Literature Association (ICLA), and the Popular Culture Association/American Culture Association (PCA/ACA).
+Her current book projects examine the novels of 2023 International Booker award winner Georgi Gospodinov and postapocalypse as a literary and cinematic genre.

 Since 2005, she has taught introductory, genre, survey, core curriculum and upper-division literature, as well as writing and humanities courses.
-In all of them, she encourages students to engage in self-exploration through comparative analytical work, often in-between ancient and contemporary texts, at the crux of literature and philosophy.
+In each course, she encourages students to engage in self-exploration through comparative analytical work, often in-between ancient and contemporary texts, at the crux of literature and philosophy.

 Publications: